-Lesbian and gay life in Germany began to thrive at the beginning of the 20th century.
-Berlin in particular was one of the most liberal cities in Europe with a number of lesbian and gay organisations, cafés, bars, publications and cultural events taking place.
+Lesbian, gay and trans life in Germany began to thrive at the beginning of the 20th century.
+Berlin in particular was one of the most liberal cities in Europe with a number of lesbian, gay and trans organisations, cafés, bars, publications and cultural events taking place.

 By the 1920s, Paragraph 175 of the German Penal Code, which criminalised homosexual acts, was being applied less frequently.
 Magnus Hirschfeld’s Institute for Sexual Science led the world in its scientific approach to sexual diversity and acted as an important public centre for Berlin lesbian, gay, bisexual and transgender life.
 In 1929 the process towards complete decriminalisation had been initiated within the German legislature.

 Nazi conceptions of race, gender and eugenics dictated the Nazi regime’s hostile policy on homosexuality.
-Repression against gay men and lesbians commenced within days of Hitler becoming Chancellor.
+Repression against gay men, lesbians and trans people commenced within days of Hitler becoming Chancellor.
 On 6 May 1933, the Nazis violently looted and closed The Institute for Sexual Science, burning its extensive collection on the streets.
-Unknown numbers of German gay men and lesbians fled abroad, and others entered into marriages in order to appear to conform to Nazi ideological norms, experiencing severe psychological trauma.
+Unknown numbers of German gay men, lesbians and trans people fled abroad, and others entered into marriages in order to appear to conform to Nazi ideological norms, experiencing severe psychological trauma.
 The thriving gay culture in Berlin was lost.

 The police established lists of homosexually active persons.
 Significant numbers of gay men were arrested, of whom an estimated 50,000 received severe jail sentences in brutal conditions.
 Most homosexuals were sent to police prisons, rather than concentration camps, where they were exposed to inhumane treatment.
 There they could be subjected to hard labour and torture, or they were experimented upon or executed.